sequenceiq/blog-test/source/_posts/2014-10-03-cascading-topk-on-tex.markdown

         Flow flow = flowConnector.connect(flowDef);
         flow.complete();
 ```

+As you can see the codebase is a bit simpler than using directly the Apache Tez API, however you loose the low level features of the expressive data flow API.
+Basically it's up to the personal preference of a developer whether to use and build directly on top of the Tez API or use Cascading (we have our own internal debate among colleagues) - as Apache Tez improves the performance by multiple times.

 Get the code from our GitHub repository [GitHub examples](https://github.com/sequenceiq/sequenceiq-samples) and build the project inside the `cascading-topk` directory: